Augmenta-tech/augmenta-for-processing/README.md

 Data protocol is here : https://github.com/Theoriz/Augmenta/wiki

-Here is a presentation explaining how to use the API
+Here is a presentation explaining how to use the API with an older version of the library.
+Some methods/members names have changed but the main concepts remain the same.

 http://fr.slideshare.net/DavidAlexandreCHANEL/augmentap5-api-59334230